Anthony-J-Garot/snippets_graphql/README.md

 Also because I may transition to pytest in the future.
 It looks to be a more robust testing platform.

+# Authentication

+## Tokenless GraphQL Mutation Login

+See the Login mutation.

+This works well enough, but didn't lend well to a React front-end.

+## authToken through JWT

+I set up the backend with [django-graphql-jwt](https://github.com/flavors/django-graphql-jwt).
+What this means on this React front-end is:

+1. Uses a mutation to request a token.
+2. Sends back the token through a header.

 # Useful links / resources